Peugeot Logo

 Peugeot Logo 1927

-During this period, a logo was used, similar in outline to the previous one.
+During this period, a logo was used similar to the outline of the previous one.
 But it has less detail; the lion is depicted in general terms, without small artistic nuances.
 The king of beasts is massive, formidable, and impressive.
 He stands on a rock with his left paw raised.
 Under his right is an arrow.
-The designers turned the red disk into a shield with a gold border, and the name of the automobile company was placed in a black trapezoid with a figured cutout around the edges.
+The designers turned the red disk into a shield with a gold border, and the name of the automobile company was placed in a black trapezoid with a figure cut around the edges.

 1936 – 1948